nothke/shakedown-docs/modding.md

 The game loads gltf/glb files with embedded textures.
 Only gltf exporter in blender version 3.3 is supported.
 There seems to be an issue with newer versions of blender, the vertex colors are messed up.

+For the object to be valid, it needs to have a material and the material needs to have a texture assigned as a color map.

 ### glb vs gltf

 Both are supported just fine, but: